 Class 4 Laser Enclosures: A Quick Guide

-If the laser you’re working with can cut through steel, then it should be no surprise that it can also harm your workers.
-That same power can burn skin, blind the eyes, or even start fires, all within a matter of seconds.
+If the laser you’re working with can cut through steel, then it should come as no surprise that it can also harm your workers.
+They can burn skin immediately, blind people through their eyes, and even start fires within a small amount of time.
 As a result, high-powered lasers like class 4 systems should never operate without the right enclosures.
 In this article, we’ll cover what you need to know about class 4 laser enclosures, what to look for in one, some of their many uses, and more.

 What Are Class 4 Laser Enclosures?

-A class 4 laser enclosure is a safety barrier that is designed to contain the intense light produced by high-powered lasers.
-They’re made from tough materials like powder-coated steel, anodized aluminum, and polycarbonate, among others.
+A class 4 laser enclosure is essentially a covering that contains the potentially dangerous light.
+They’re made from materials such as steel, anodized aluminum, and polycarbonate, among others.
 The main purpose of them is to protect workers near the lasers.

 Most of these enclosures, especially in the United States, adhere to ANSI Z136.1 laser safety standards, and often have CE or ISO certifications as well.